 You work a dangerous job or have dangerous hobbies.

 Certain jobs and activities are just more dangerous than others.
 Someone who regularly jumps out of airplanes experiences more risk than an office worker.
 Your employment and extracurriculars have a direct impact on your insurability.
-In some cases, life insurance companies may refuse to provide a policy to anyone they deem too risky.
+In some cases, life insurance companies may refuse to provide a policy to anyone they deem too risky when it comes to their occupation or hobbies.

 You have a tarnished driving record.

-Each year, over one million people are killed in traffic accidents, and they are a leading cause of death for Americans between one and 54 years old.
+Each year, over one million people are killed in traffic accidents, making them a leading cause of death for Americans between five and 29 years old.
 If you have a handful of speeding tickets or have a been charged with a DUI, life insurance companies are going to consider you a riskier investment than someone who has a clean driving record.
 Depending on how extensive your record is, this could lead to you being denied a life insurance policy.

 You lied on your application.

 When initially applying for life insurance, it pays to be as truthful as possible.
-If you lie on your application, for example wrongfully stating that you are a nonsmoker or have no diagnosed medical conditions, a life insurance company can simply choose to deny you coverage.
+If you lie on your application — for example, if you wrongfully state that you are a nonsmoker or have no diagnosed medical conditions and underwriting proves otherwise — a life insurance company can choose to deny you coverage.

 You have no insurable interest.

 If you want to take a life insurance policy out on a loved one, but there is no evidence that you will experience financial loss in the event of their passing, a life insurance company may deny your application.
-Life insurance exists to protect loved ones should the insured pass on, but if there is nothing that the loved ones need to be protected from financially (e.g., the insured paid none of the bills, did not owe any debts, and has enough assets to cover burial arrangements), there is no reason for the policy to exist.
+Life insurance exists to protect loved ones should the insured pass on, but if there is no financial risk from which the loved ones need to be protected financially (e.g., the insured paid none of the bills, did not owe any debts, and has enough assets to cover burial arrangements), the insurance company may determine that you lack an insurable interest that would justify issuing the policy.

 You are too old.

 It is a fact of life that the older you get, the more likely you are to reach the end of your life and pass on.
-At some point, death becomes such a guarantee that life insurance companies will not create a new policy, often when the insured hits 85 years old.
-It is important to apply for a life insurance policy when you are young and healthy to get the best rates.
+At some point, death becomes sufficiently imminent that life insurance companies will not issue a new policy, often when the insured hits 85 years old.
+It is important to apply for a life insurance policy when you are young and healthy to get the best rates and to ensure the best chance of getting coverage.